NHMDenmark/DaSSCo-Integration/Documentation/herb0001_pipeline.md

 Our permanent databases (ERDA and graphdb) for both the asset's metadata and the asset's other files.
 It is updated through the use of endpoints created and maintained by NorthTech.

 **HPC:**
+High performance computing.
 A general name for the server(s) where we compute new data for the assets.
 Pipeline scripts and other helper scripts are found here.
 We are looking to connect and run these scripts primarily through SSH connections when possible.

 **COMPUTEROME:**
-HPC server that does not allow us to connect via SSH, and therefore we are having trouble automating the process of running the pipeline/job scripts for the assets.
+HPC server that does not allow us to automatically connect via SSH, and therefore we are having trouble automating the process of running the pipeline/job scripts for the assets.
+We will be using periodic api calls to check if any jobs needs to run.
+Makes it require more infrastructure on both the integrationserver and on computerome server.
+Uses torque for scheduling.

 **DEIC/Slurm:**
-HPC server that allows us to connect via SSH.
+HPC server that allows us to connect via SSH and directly start jobs.
+Uses slurm for scheduling.

 **Rites/Slurm:**
-HPC server that allows us to connect via SSH.
+HPC server that allows us to connect via SSH and directly start jobs.
+Uses slurm for scheduling.